-From time to time, we get customers who insist on attempting to file for a K3 spouse visa.
+From time to time, we get customers who wish to file for a K3 spouse visa.
 The fact is, for all intents and purposes, this visa has been obsolete for years.
-Unfortunately, the indexing of results on Google seem to favor old outdated information that speaks of the K3 as if it’s still a common or viable solution.
+Unfortunately, the indexing of results on Google seems to favor old outdated information that speaks of the K3 as if it’s still a common or viable solution.

-For many years, getting a K3 visa was a few months faster in processing time than a CR1 because there was a huge backlog in processing the Form I-130.
+For many years, getting a K3 visa was a few months faster in processing time than a CR1 because there was a huge backlog in processing Form I-130.
 But as of early 2010, the I-130 and I-129F forms carried almost equal processing time.
-It was so much so, that the Department of State put out the following memo:

-The CR1 process can be daunting.
-Let RapidVisa help.
-We have a 99.7% approval rate and have prices much lower than a lawyer.
+Although the CR1 process can be daunting, let RapidVisa help.
+We have a 99.7% approval rate and offer personalized, end-to-end support.